About the Project

 discussion shows

-We’re examining who gets a voice on major political panel shows — from Question Time to Sunday with Laura Kuenssberg — tracking which parties are represented, how often they appear, and how they’re introduced to viewers.
+We’re examining who gets a voice on major political panel shows — including Question Time, Sunday with Laura Kuenssberg, Peston and Sunday Morning with Trevor Phillips — tracking which parties are represented, how often they appear, and how they’re introduced to viewers.

 Television and